WouterBant/Algorithmic-Collusion-an-Experimental-Study/README.md

 ```

 ### Usage
-To use an algorithm just navigate to one of the files in [/runs](src/runs) and try the example or try something different.
+To use an algorithm just navigate to one of the files in [/runs](src/runs) and try the example or something else.
 Note that most plots from the paper require the simulation data available at [Google Drive](https://drive.google.com/file/d/1snpfTBvhV1hD44AK2DQ8_w3vwsQILzYP/view?usp=sharing).
 When you use simulate_episodes an h5 file called 'simulation_data' should be created or placed inside the [/data](data) directory.

 ## License
 MIT